These Johnny Appleseed activities are a fun way to celebrate Johnny Appleseed Day with preschoolers and elementary-aged kids.

 **This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases.**

-Johnny Appleseed Day Activities
+Ways to Celebrate Johnny Appleseed Day

 Johnny Appleseed Coloring Page

-A simple black and white illustration thatโs easy for younger kids to color.
+A simple black and white illustration that’s easy for younger kids to color.
 We used this as a quiet time activity during a September unit, and it opened up a great conversation about who Johnny Appleseed really was.

 The spinner format made it more hands-on than a typical worksheet, which helped hold attention.
 We talked through each stage, from seed to fruit, while coloring and assembling, then added it to a science notebook.